abdul-1432/DevSite/README.md

 ## Contact

-If you have any questions, suggestions, or would like to collaborate, please feel free to reach out to me.
+If you have any questions, or suggestions, or would like to collaborate, please feel free to reach out to me.

 Happy coding!